Junaidaslam49/Javascript-Questions/README.md

   return newArray;
  }
  ```
+ #### Detail:
+  The first element has an index of 0.
+Use negative numbers to select from the end of an array.
+An integer that specifies     where to end the selection.
+If omitted, all elements from the start position and to the end of the array will be selected.
+Use negative numbers to select from the end of an array.

  #### 18.Create a method named reverse It accepts an array as an argument.It returns the new array but elements in reversed order.

 #### Answer: